 This type of move is ambitious.
-Architectural video relies entirely non the pictures to create the narrative.
+Architectural video relies entirely on the pictures to create the narrative.
 Moving from ceiling to wardrobe, maintaining focus and ending with the wardrobe dead centre and vertical in the frame is a challenge.
-I practiced the shot several times before I tried to record it and once I felt comfortable with the move pressed “Record”.
-The sequence was enhanced in post production by accelerating the last few seconds.
+I practised the shot several times before I tried to record it and once I felt comfortable with the move pressed “Record”.
+The sequence was enhanced in post-production by accelerating the last few seconds.

 DJI Ronin RS2

 This gimbal was new to the kit bag and I really didn’t exploit its capabilities to the full.
 Three things I might have done differently.